 If you have recently received fraud or embezzlement charges in Pennsylvania, you should contact a fraud charge attorney.
 An experienced attorney can work with you and increase your chances of reducing or eliminating charges against you.
-Attorneys at Stewart, Murray, and Associates (SMA) Law Group have experience dealing with various forms of fraud charges.
-By approaching your case with compassion and understanding, SMA attorneys will listen to your side of the story in way to building a strong defense.
+Attorneys at SMT Legal have experience dealing with various forms of fraud charges.
+By approaching your case with compassion and understanding, SMT attorneys will listen to your side of the story in a way to building a strong defense.
 SMT attorneys will couple this compassion with the aggressive courtroom approach necessary to improve your future outlook.

 Common Pennsylvania Fraud Charges

 There are multiple potential fraud charges you can face in Pennsylvania.
 Fraud can occur with insurance, food stamps, identity, and home improvement.
 Each can have a range of causes and consequences.

 If you deceive or mislead a homeowner into unneeded home improvement, you can be charged with homeowner fraud.
 For example, if you enter a home improvement agreement and proceed to further damage the home with the intent of receiving more money to fix said damages, you could face fraud charges.